altsan/os2-estyler/README.md

 based in part on his Styler/2 product.
 It is now maintained by Alexander Taylor.

+Building the source now requires kbuild and the IBM VisualAge C++ compiler; see `README.txt` for more information.

 Styler is licensed under the GNU GPL version 3:

   Styler for OS/2